KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-Mopidy-MPD by coderpussy](https://github.com/coderpussy/MMM-Mopidy-MPD)

-1. - W - package.json issue: No repository field.
+1. `package.json` issue: No repository field.
-2. - W - package.json issue: license should be a valid SPDX license expression
+2. `package.json` issue: license should be a valid SPDX license expression
-3. - W - No compatible or wrong license field in 'package.json'.
+3. Issue: No compatible or wrong license field in 'package.json'.
 Without that, we can't use an image.
 4. Typo: Found 'Magic Mirror' in file `MMM-Mopidy-MPD.js`: Replace it with `MagicMirror²`.
 5. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.

 ## [MMM-MotionControl by nischi](https://github.com/nischi/MMM-MotionControl)

-1. - I - No image found.
+1. Issue: No image found.
 2. Typo: Found 'Magic Mirror' in file `MMM-MotionControl.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `package.json`: Replace it with `MagicMirror²`.

 ## [motiondetector by alexyak](https://github.com/alexyak/motiondetector)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
 Consider renaming your module.
 3. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.

 ## [MMM-MotionDetector by rejas](https://github.com/rejas/MMM-MotionDetector)

-1. - I - No image found.
+1. Issue: No image found.

 ## [MMM-MotionDisplay by pjestico](https://github.com/pjestico/MMM-MotionDisplay/)

-1. - W - package.json issue: No description
+1. `package.json` issue: No description
-2. - W - package.json issue: No repository field.
+2. `package.json` issue: No repository field.
-3. - W - package.json issue: No license field.
+3. `package.json` issue: No license field.
 4. Deprecated: Found 'require('request')' in file `node_helper.js`: Replace it with built-in fetch.

 ## [MMM-MovieInfo by fewieden](https://github.com/fewieden/MMM-MovieInfo)